 Center Director, Dr. David K. Rehr

-Dr. David Rehr is the Director of the Center for Business Civic Engagement.
+Dr. David Rehr is the Director of the Center for Business Civic Engagement and Co-Founder the RPA Initiative.
+He is a former CEO with over 25 years experience in advocacy, public policy, and governance.
 He is a former CEO with over 25 years experience in advocacy, public policy, and governance.
 In addition to serving as Director, he serves as Professor of Public Policy at the Schar School of Policy and Government at George Mason University.
 He is a former Senior Associate Dean at the Antonin Scalia Law School at George Mason University where he taught Legislative Advocacy, Law & Leadership, and Strategic Washington Leadership.

 Rehr is one of the nation’s foremost experts on advocacy before Congress and is the author of The Congressional Communications Report, the largest, most in-depth study on the communication habits of congressional staff and the government relation’s community, among other advocacy research topics.
 Dr. Rehr has advocated at all levels of government and has spoken to organizations and associations on assorted advocacy topics.